CrissCCL/CrissCCL/README.md

 # 👋 Hi, I’m Cristian

-🎓 Electronics engineer with a strong focus on **control systems, automation, and embedded systems**.
+🎓 Electronics engineer focused on **control systems, automation, and embedded systems**.
-I work at the intersection of **practical engineering, system behavior, and implementation constraints**.
+My work sits at the intersection of **system behavior, practical engineering decisions, and implementation constraints**.

-This GitHub hosts **open technical repositories**, reference implementations, and project structures that support my work in control, signal processing, and embedded development.
+This GitHub hosts **open technical repositories** and reference implementations that support my work in control, signal processing, and embedded development.

 ---

 ## 🌍 About Me

 - ⚙️ Background in **Electronics, Control, and Automation**
-- 📐 Interested in **engineering trade-offs**, not just theoretical performance
+- 📐 Strong interest in **engineering trade-offs**, not just theoretical performance
-- 🔧 Experience with **control systems, embedded devices, and digital signal processing**
+- 🔧 Experience in **control systems, embedded devices, and digital signal processing**
-- 🤖 Builder of DIY systems: robots, UAVs, and experimental platforms
+- 🤖 Builder of experimental systems: robots, UAVs, and custom platforms

 ---